Eventide Home fire

-A fire at the Eventide Home for the Aged in Kingston, Jamaica on 20 May 1980 killed 157 people.
+A fire at the Eventide Home for the Aged in Kingston, Jamaica on 20 May 1980 killed over 145 people.
 The building that burnt down was overcrowded and had previously been described as a "tinder box."
 After fire broke out early on the morning of the 20th, the building burnt quickly.
 There were accusations that arson had been involved, but nothing has been proven.
 Several remembrances of the fire have taken place in the years since.

 Background

 The Eventide Home for the Aged was a three building facility operated by the Jamaican government caring for old, disabled, or indigent people.
 It opened on July 1, 1870.
 In 1980 one of the buildings, the Myers Ward, had 204 or 211 occupants, all old women, though its legal capacity was only 180.
 The building was two stories tall and made out of wood.
 Kingston's fire chief Allen Ridgeway criticized the building, describing it as a "tinder box."